alygao/alygao/README.md

 I'm currently a Computer Science student at the University of Waterloo specializing in Business.
 I've previously interned as a Data Engineer at [Ritual](https://ritual.co/) and will be looking for an internship in the upcoming Fall 2021 term.

-When I’m not coding away at a project or studying for finals, I am learning new recipes, cafe hopping, travelling, gaming and volunteering.
+When I’m not coding away at a project or studying for finals, I am learning new recipes, cafe hopping, travelling, gaming or volunteering.

 ### 🌱 Currently Working On:
 I'm currently working on my personal website!
 Click [here](http://www.alyssagao.me/) to view!